GATEWAY PERSPECTIVES: The Power of Relationships

 One of the first partnerships I forged after joining the then Westchester County Board of Realtors in 1984 was with Ann Seligsohn, the long-time Fair Housing Director for Westchester Residential Opportunities.
 Many fair housing organizations around the country have confrontational relationships with the Realtor community.
 Ann helped set a different tone, which continues to this day, which is that the more we work together to educate and promote fair housing, the more successful we will be.

 Soon after meeting Ann, I met Kim Jacobs, the former Executive Directive of Community Capital New York (originally founded as the Westchester Housing Fund, which my predecessor, Gil Mercurio, was very active in).
-I served many years on the Board of CCNY, whose dual missions were to provide funding for affordable housing projects as well as providing small business loans to underserved communities.
+I served many years on the Board of CCNY, whose dual missions were to provide funding for affordable housing projects as well as offer small business loans to underserved communities.
 In addition to immersing me in the labyrinth involved in creating affordable housing, which still persists today, Kim exemplified someone who did good work for the sake of the work itself, and not for personal reward.

 Another early friend was Marsha Gordon, President and CEO of the Business Council of Westchester.
 Marsha epitomizes the strength of relationships when it comes to advocacy, building coalitions for such efforts as the construction of the Mario M. Cuomo Bridge and other initiatives that are vital to the economic well being for Westchester County.
 Marsha is a true matchmaker, bringing together countless industry leaders to forge synergies that benefit not just Westchester County, but the entire lower Hudson River Valley.